myltik/azure-docs.ru-ru/articles/storsimple/storsimple-device-modes.md

 <properties
-   pageTitle="Изменение режима устройства StorSimple | Microsoft Azure" description="В статье описываются режимы устройства StorSimple и объясняется, как изменить режим устройства StorSimple с помощью Windows PowerShell." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Change the StorSimple device mode | Microsoft Azure" description="Describes the StorSimple device modes and explains how to use Windows PowerShell for StorSimple to change the device mode." services="storsimple" documentationCenter="" authors="alkohli"